Gabby Thomas (Emmerdale): Loneliness and obsession with Leyla Harding

-After Gabby's mother Bernice leaves the country, Laurel and Diane ignore her more and her friend Leanna gets into a relationship, Gabby's loneliness is explored in 2020.
-Daniel Kilkelly of Digital Spy described the situation as Gabby feeling "as everyone around her seems to be distracted by other matters", and that she feels Leanna sees her as a "third wheel who's standing in the way of her alone time with Jacob".
-The storyline sees Gabby taking out her anger on Leyla, since she blames her for the lonely situation she is in.
-Gabby stalks Leyla and later vandalises her business, and Leyla's portrayer Shahidi stated that when she discovers that the stalker is Gabby, "given the right set of circumstances, [Leyla] can be very empathetic, she can be a very forgiving and understanding person", and Leyla responds to the discovery by offering Gabby an apprenticeship at her business.
-Kilkelly noted that this could be "the fresh start Gabby needed".
+After Bernice leaves the country, Laurel and Diane ignore her more and friend Leanna gets into a relationship,.
+This saw Gabby's loneliness explored in 2020.
+Daniel Kilkelly of Digital Spy described the situation as Gabby feeling as though people around her are distracted due to prioritising other things.
+The storyline sees Gabby taking out her anger on Leyla, since she blames her for breaking Bernice and Liam up.
+Gabby stalks Leyla and later vandalises her business.
+Shahidi, who portrayed Leyla, stated that when she discovers that the stalker is Gabby, "given the right set of circumstances, [Leyla] can be very empathetic, she can be a very forgiving and understanding person", and Leyla responds to the discovery by offering Gabby an apprenticeship at her business.
+Kilkelly noted that this is "the fresh start Gabby needed".

 After Leyla reveals that she is going to Ibiza for work but is not taking Gabby, as well as Laurel going on holiday with boyfriend Jai Sharma (Chris Bisson) without her, Gabby's actions "spark concern" when she gets drunk.
-Gabby then decides to break Leyla and Liam up, by making it seem as though he is having an affair with Meena.
+Gabby then decides to break Leyla and Liam up by making it seem as though he is having an affair with Meena.
 Speaking on her character's plan, Bentham explained that Gabby wants all of Leyla's attention.
-She described Gabby as a "troubled teen going through a lot of changes", and that her new friendship with Leyla is the most important thing to her, which leads to the fixation with Leyla.
-Bentham stated that Gabby sees Meena as a "pawn piece" in her plan, and that she is seeking an "explosion" with her plan.
-When Leyla confides in Gabby following the breakup, Bentham confirms that it is "exactly what Gabby wanted".
-When Bentham was asked why her character is doing this, she answered: "Gabby and Leyla is a new friendship and Gabby has no-one else in the village.
+She described Gabby as a "troubled teen going through a lot of changes" who sees her friendship with Leyla as the most important thing to her.
+Bentham stated that Gabby sees Meena as a "pawn piece" and that she is seeking an "explosion" with her plan.
+When Leyla confides in Gabby following the breakup, Bentham affirms that it is "exactly what Gabby wanted".
+When Bentham was asked why Gabby was doing this, she answered: "Gabby has no-one else in the village.
 She had that situation in the cricket pavilion where she poured out all of her emotions to Leyla and she has never done that to many people before.
 Gabby really needed that.
 Fans' reactions have been very interesting over what they think is going on.
 But I think Gabby just craves attention as a teenage girl and she hasn't got her mum there, which is really tough."
-She compared the storyline to the 1992 film Single White Female, adding that Gabby sees Leyla as an "idol", leading to her copying Leyla's mannerisms and style.
-On why the obsession was with Leyla, she explained that Gabby has been "completely neglected and Leyla just steps in, takes her under her wing, they've got really close and Gabby loves it."
-She added that it was more relative to a sister or mother relationship than a romantic crush on Leyla.
-The fixation storyline with Leyla concludes after her actions are discovered, with Leanna stating a "smear campaign" against Gabby.
+She compared the storyline to the 1992 film Single White Female, adding that Gabby sees Leyla as an idol, leading to her copying Leyla's mannerisms and style.
+She added that it was more relative to a sisterly or motherly relationship as opposed to a romantic crush.
+The fixation with Leyla concludes after her actions are discovered, with Leanna stating a "smear campaign" against Gabby.